public final class DataSpecs

 are being assigned and managed internally (the normal usage scenario),

-the constructors filter out duplicate DataSpec
+the constructors filter out duplicate DataSpec objects, as

 explained here.